 Direct Unsubsidized Loans are available to students (with or without demonstrated financial need) who have completed the FAFSA.
 While these loans are not need-based, they are budget-based, and students will not be eligible to borrow more than their budget.
-The current fixed interest rate for the Direct Unsubsidized Loan is 7.05%, and these loans begin accruing interest immediately.
+The current fixed interest rate for the Direct Unsubsidized Loan is 8.08%, and these loans begin accruing interest immediately.
 The interest on these loans may be paid while enrolled in school or may be added to the loan principal when it goes into repayment (6 months after graduation).
-NOTE: The U.S. Department of Education's COVID-19 emergency relief for student loans ends August 31, 2023.

 Direct PLUS Loans are available to students (with or without demonstrated financial need) who have completed the FAFSA.
 These loans are designed to assist students to reach their budget if they have not done so with scholarships or unsubsidized loans.
 These loans carry a credit base, and students will need to apply for them directly through the U.S. Department of Education.
-These loans have a current fixed interest rate of 8.05%.
-NOTE: The U.S. Department of Education's COVID-19 emergency relief for student loans ends August 31, 2023.
+These loans have a current fixed interest rate of 9.08%.

 Tuition rates are set by the UT Board of Trustees each June.
 Students should plan for a 3-5% tuition increase each year.
-Excess funds for the fall 2023 semester for students who have set up direct deposit will be sent to their banking institutions in late August.
+Excess funds for the fall 2024 semester for students who have set up direct deposit will be sent to their banking institutions in late August.
 Students should allow 3-5 business days for the funds to appear in their accounts.
 Students are strongly encouraged to set up direct deposit.
 For students not choosing direct deposit, checks will be mailed after the direct deposits have been processed.
 Loan fees (1.057% for Unsubsidized and 4.228% for Direct PLUS) will be subtracted from financial aid funds; fees are taken out of the loans first.